gecko0307/dagon/doc/Material.md

 `blendMode` - blending mode of a surface:
 * `Opaque` (0) - opaque surface.
 This is set by default
 * `Transparent` (1) - alpha channel of diffuse color (or texture) defines transparency.
-Note that transparent materials are not supported by deferred pipeline, so such objects will be rendered in forward mode with fallback shading model
+Note that transparent materials are not supported by deferred pipeline, such objects will be rendered in forward mode with fallback shading model
 * `Additive` (2) - surface is additively blended with the background.
-Note that additive blending is not supported by deferred pipeline, so such objects will be rendered in forward mode with fallback shading model.
+Note that additive blending is not supported by deferred pipeline, such objects will be rendered in forward mode with fallback shading model.

-`opacity` - transparency multiplier for base color color.
+`opacity` - transparency multiplier for base color.

 `alphaTestThreshold` - alpha cutout threshold.
 Any alpha lower than this value will be treated as 0 (fully transparent) in deferred pipeline.